Ruidong Group Co., Ltd

 Water Quality Is Not a Minor Detail

 One of the most overlooked parts of water cooled scroll chiller installation is water quality.
-Johnson Controls notes that water quality affects compatibility with construction materials, while Trane points out that fluid choice and water quality can influence tube selection, compressor capabilities, motor selection, and exchanger options such as coatings, anodes, and cleaning systems.
+Professional expertise notes that water quality affects compatibility with construction materials, while standard guidance points out that fluid choice and water quality can influence tube selection, compressor capabilities, motor selection, and exchanger options such as coatings, anodes, and cleaning systems.

 In a typical chiller design, the evaporator is part of a closed-loop chilled-water system, while the water-cooled condenser rejects heat to an open recirculating system connected to an evaporative cooling tower.
 In that open loop, dissolved contaminants become more concentrated as water evaporates, which is why qualified water treatment is so important.
-Johnson Controls explicitly states that evaporative recirculating cooling-water systems require a qualified water-treatment professional, and it also notes that filtration of part of the recirculating water is a common method for removing suspended contaminants.
+Standard industry guidelines explicitly state that evaporative recirculating cooling-water systems require a qualified water-treatment professional, and it also notes that filtration of part of the recirculating water is a common method for removing suspended contaminants.

 Why this matters in real projects